nmcclain/formbricks-helm/README.md

 The easiest way to use Formbricks is their hosted service, with a generous free tier at [formbricks.com](https://formbricks.com/).

+Source for this Helm Chart is located at: https://github.com/nmcclain/formbricks-helm

 ### Formbricks Features

 - 📲 Create **in-product surveys** with our no-code editor with multiple question types.